j0elW88/campus_ai_demo/project/README.md

 ## Booting

-Once configuration is complete, simply run:
+- Once configuration is complete, simply run:

-docker compose up --build
+-                   'docker compose up --build'

+- Then from then on use:
+-                    'docker compose up'